Schroedingers-Cat/clap-plugins/README.md

 git submodule update
 ```

-You can now open the project with CMake and configure & generate the solutions.
+You can now open the project with CMake, select the `Visual Studio + VCPKG` preset and configure & generate the solutions (tested with VS 2019).
 CMake should be able to automatically detect vcpkg, bootstrap and acquire the necessary packages.
 This will take some time because `qtdeclarative` will be downloaded and built from source on your machine.
 However, this is necessary only once after cloning.